How art therapy has helped those with PTSD

 Reliving trauma can be especially difficult, particularly if you have flashbacks and nightmares as part of your PTSD symptoms.
-Art therapy works by using mediums such as painting, drawing, sculpture and colouring with a trained art therapist.
-It can help individuals find coping strategies and an internal strength to begin their healing process.
+Art therapy can help individuals find coping strategies and an internal strength to begin their healing process without having to relive experiences.
 Individuals can draw on memories through art by using a sculpture or drawing to convey how they are feeling instead of speaking out loud.
 This can be especially good for those who struggle to talk about how they feel, or who aren’t quite sure how to express what they are going through.
-Trauma can be felt in so many ways, as art therapy explores.

-Art therapy provides another means of expression for those suffering from post-traumatic stress disorder.
-They may be feeling hypervigilant or panicked, depressed or anxious, amongst other symptoms, and need an outlet to convey what this feels like and where it stems from.
+Art therapy can also help people feeling hypervigilant or panicked, and can provide an outlet to convey what this feels like and where it stems from.
 In some cases, even they aren’t entirely sure what is at the root of it all, and through art therapy, this can be explored to present answers as well as healing.
 It is a powerful way to safely explore trauma and the experiences surrounding it.
 It provides visibility to suffering, which can also be used to chart a timeline for the PTSD sufferer to see how their feelings are changing and evolving.

 As it is one of many solutions used to treat PTSD, art therapy can often be used in conjunction with a range of treatment options to find something that works.
-Every individual is different, and therefore knowing we all react differently to therapy can help us tailor what we is used to our specific needs.
+Every individual is different, and therefore knowing we all react differently to therapy can help us find the right combination for us.